Sundara Purushan (1996 film): Plot

 Ignorant of the fact, but with good intention, Ganesan offers a job to Raja.
 Later, he learns about the fact and gets despaired.
 In such a circumstance, Vadivelu resolves to unite his brother with Valli.
-Vadivelu tactfully implicates Raghu in a murder attempt case and sends him to prison on the day of marriage, minutes before the rituals.
+Vadivelu tactfully implicates Raja in a murder attempt case and sends him to prison on the day of marriage, minutes before the rituals.
 In such a distressing condition, Valli's father, with no other option remaining, pleads with Ganesan to marry Valli.
 He readily agrees and marries her.

 But Ganesan feels guilty of cheating Valli and keeps distance with her.
 Valli, although not interested in this wedding, slowly starts liking Ganesan's good character.
 Three months pass by and one day Valli overhears Ganesan's conversation with his brother and finds out the truth.
 She gets angry and locks herself in a room.
 Ganesan tries to convince her but in vain.
 Ganesan decides to save Raja and informs the truth to police following which Raja is released from prison.
 Ganesan also convinces Raja to marry Valli promising that there was no relationship between him despite three months of married life.
 Raja agrees to marry Valli.

-As per the village custom, a function is organized where Valli needs to remove her mangalayam tied by Ganesan which will be followed by her wedding with Raja.
+As per the village custom, a function is organised where Valli needs to remove her mangalayam tied by Ganesan which will be followed by her wedding with Raja.
 But Valli vomits before the function which makes Raja suspicious about her relationship with Ganesan.
 Raja wants the wedding plans to be cancelled.
 Valli reveals that she pretended to vomit to just check Raja's trust on her.
 As he has no trust in her, Valli says that Ganesan is the one who really trusts her and loves her truly.
 Meanwhile, Ganesan attempts suicide by jumping off a waterfall, but is saved by a net placed for cinema shooting, at the bottom.
 Ganesan and Valli unite in the end.

 Cast

 Production

-Livingston told the story of "Sundara Purushan" for every producer, but producers insisted him to handle direction instead of portraying lead role, but it was R. B. Choudhary who encouraged him to portray lead role.

-Music
+After portraying a comical negative role in Captain Magal (1993), Livingston gained the confidence that he could write a script starring himself in the lead, as a comical character.
+He pitched the script of Sundara Purushan to Choudhary, who agreed to fund the film despite objection from distributors.

+Soundtrack

 The music was composed by Sirpy.
+The song "Settapa Maathi" is based on song "El Arbi" by Khaled while its beginning music was taken from theme music of The Lion King.

+Reception

+R. P. R. of Kalki wrote Livingston with his acting and writing has completely followed the path of his mentor K. Bhagyaraj while praising his acting and Rambha, Sirpy's music and Wilson's cinematography and concluded that though the film could have had more speed, newness and originality but one cannot deny that this has planted a bright future for Livingston.
+D. S. Ramanujam of The Hindu wrote, "In a story full of drama, humour and passion, Livingston, playing the full-fledged hero, comes out with flying colours".
+Arthur A. Wilson won the Tamil Nadu State Film Award for Best Cinematographer.